Deploy a Secure Kubernetes Gateway

 Figure: Origin Pool Configuration

-field. -
+- Enter

-to save the origin pool. -
+Continueto save the origin pool. - Select

-to add the origin pool to the load balancer.
+Applyto add the origin pool to the load balancer.

 Step 3.2.3: Complete load balancer creation.

-to create load balancer.
-The load balancer object gets displayed with TLS Info
+Scroll down and select Save and Exit to create load balancer.
+The load balancer object gets displayed with TLS Info field value as DNS Domain Verification.
+Wait for it to change to Certificate Valid.

 Figure: Created HTTP Load Balancer